slatedocs/slate/source/includes/gcp/_ssl_certificates.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/sslcertificates</code>

-Create a new ssl certificate
+Create a new ssl certificate.

 | Required | &nbsp;|
 | --- | --- |